2021 Audi E-Tron SUV gets $8,800 lower base price, plus more range

 2021 Audi E-Tron Sportback

 For 2021, range also increases to an EPA-estimated 222 miles.
 That's a big boost over the E-Tron's original rating of 204 miles, and it was achieved without increasing the battery-pack size from the previous 95 kilowatt-hours.
-Instead, Audi enabled more usable battery capacity—from the current E-Tron's 83.6% to 86.5%—and made hardware and software adjustments.
+Instead, Audi enabled more usable battery capacity—from the current E-Tron's 83.6 kwh to 86.5 kwh—and made hardware and software adjustments.

 The changes incorporated were those that we originally expected for 2020—but the E-Tron SUV sat out the 2020 model year in the U.S. and is instead getting them for 2021.